MicrosoftDocs/winrt-api/windows.applicationmodel.wallet/walletitem_bodybackgroundimage.md

 # Windows.ApplicationModel.Wallet.WalletItem.BodyBackgroundImage

 ## -description
+> [!CAUTION]
+> The ApplicationModel.Wallet namespace is no longer supported, and will soon be deprecated.
+Developers are encouraged to avoid using this namespace.

 Gets or sets the background image of the body of the wallet item (uses a stream).

 ## -property-value